binbashar/le-ref-architecture-doc/docs/user-guide/ref-architecture-aws/features/sso/managing-users.md

 3. Go to the users section
 4. Locate the user whose email you want to active
 5. Click on the user to view the user details
-6. There should be a "Send verification email" button at the top.
+6. There should be a "Send verification email" or "Send email verification link" button at the top.
 Click on it.
 7. Notify the user, confirm that he/she got the email and that he/she clicked on the activation link.

 ## Reset a user password
-Follow the steps in the [official documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/resetuserpwd.html)
+Follow the steps in the [official documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/resetpassword-accessportal.html)